NUMERICAL METHODS & CFD - 2019/0

 - introduce the students to the numerical methods used for solution of engineering problems

 - expand the students' programming skills in MATLAB to allow them to implement numerical methods for engineering problems

 - provide the students with the criteria for the selection of appropriate methods and to critcally assess the validity of their solutions

-- enable the students to understand the steps needed to compute a solution to a problem in fluid dynamics using a CFD code and to understand the possible sources of error in a CFD simulation
+- enable the students to understand the steps needed to compute a solution to a problem in fluid dynamics and to understand the possible sources of error in a computational fluid dynamics (CFD) simulation

-- enable the students to use a CFD code to run a simulation of a simple flow of engineering interest, including pre- and post-processing
+- enable the students to use a computer-based tool to perform a simulation of a simple flow of engineering interest, including pre- and post-processing

 C - Cognitive/analytical